-UAB expects all members of its academic community to function according to the highest ethical and professional standards.
-This is outlined in the University's Academic Integrity Code found here.
+The University of Alabama at Birmingham expects all members of its academic community to function according to the highest ethical and professional standards.
+It will be important that you review and become familiar with the University's Academic Integrity Code found here.